Do It Now

 D.C.
 Hathaway is an award-winning 6 string bass guitarist and guitarist and former award-winning vocalist turned instrumentalist.
 As a SOLO artist he performs ORIGINAL and cover instrumentals of multiple genres.
 D.C.
 Hathaway is a BMI affiliated songwriter, producer, engineer, studio musician and talent developer residing in Winchendon, Massachusetts, on the outskirts of Boston.
 On October 23rd, 2010 D.C. was given the SUGGESTED ARTIST SONGWRITER AWARD for his song "TODAY" from Song Of The Year at www.songoftheyear.com.
 It's a powerful song about the emotions of a step-father at his step-daughter's wedding.
 His music career began at the age of 8 and was touring professionally by the time he was 16 with various classic rock and country bands.
 D.C.’s second career was in radio broadcasting that began in his hometown of Claremont, NH at WTSV.
 Eventually he landed a job in Dickson, Tennessee (on the outskirts of Nashville) at WDKN and WCLB (now WKLB) in Boston.
 Some of the New England entertainers that opened doors for D.C.
 Hathaway include Carey Rush, Marie Norway, John Penny, Stan Jr. and Robin Right.

 While Country Music is D.C.
 Hathaway’s first love, he can dazzle you with a wide variety of original music genres that he has penned and performed through the years.
 He has had many local hits on radio stations in the cities he has lived including “Left Behind” by Kevin Genovese (a tribute to 9-11).
 D.C. has studied the recording arts with Grammy award winning producer Jay Henry who has produced recordings for Prince and Bel Biv Devoe.
 D.C. owns D.C.
-Coast To Coast Studios, a music lesson studio and former recording studio where he recorded smooth jazz and easy listening original instrumentals for a Third Rock Records CD entitled “Lillie Of The Valley” which was released in 2009 and available on this site.
+Coast To Coast Studios, a music lesson studio and former recording studio where he recorded smooth jazz and easy listening original instrumentals for a Third Rock Records CD entitled “Lillie Of The Valley” which was released in 2009 and available on his website at www.dchathawaymusic.com.
 His music is published through his own publishing company “D.C.
 Hathaway Music”.

 D.C. earned his Music Degree from Southwestern College in Chula Vista, CA and you can find him in the classroom as an instructor in classrooms around NH & MA, teaching “The Art Of Songwriting”, a curriculum he developed that has gained popularity wherever D.C.
 Hathaway teaches.